gabriel-lima96/vending-machine/README.md

 - [ ] The machine should have a limited amount of products
 - [ ] The machine should have a limited amount for each coin
+- [ ] It should have a stateful experience, keeping the amount of products and coins inside the machine between each execution
+  - [ ] In case it keeps state, it should have admin commands to restock products and remove coins

 ## Input example